If you are lucky your cartridge will have a visible,

 In recent years they have added electronic chips to some

 cartridges which monitor how much toner is left.
 It would

-be fine if that was all they did but some of them also close
+be fine if that was all they did but most of them also close

 down the machine when it goes low....... and refilling it

 won't reverse that.
 So for some machines you need to screw